-[Right: Bloodstain on the Shroud of Turin, "The Bloodstain on the Shroud of Turin are from Real Blood," Daniel R. Porter, 2 September 2008]
+[Above: Bloodstain on the Shroud of Turin, "The Bloodstain on the Shroud of Turin are from Real Blood," Daniel R. Porter, 2 September 2008]

-in this case my The Shroud of Turin blog, after removing the questioner's personal identifying information.
+answer private questions about a topic of one of my blogs, via that blog, in this case my The Shroud of Turin blog, after removing the questioner's personal identifying information.

 I will here give a quick public answer to you, `off the top of my head' and later add more details to flesh out my answers, including quotes.
 But this may take weeks rather than days, given other demands on my time.
 Your words are bold to distinguish them from mine.